nasseef/cs2400/README.md

 #### Configure the compiler to run in a terminal

 - Open `Preferences` and click on `Settings`
-- Find the entry called `Run Code Configuration`
+- Find the entry called `Run Code Configuration` (Available if you installed `Code Runner` extension)
 - Enable the options:
   - `Run in Terminal`
   - `Save All Files Before Run`